Rosuav/choc/docs.md

 of non-module code (where an `import` statement is not available).
 These may therefore also be used from the browser console.

+### Special cases

+Though Chocolate Factory tries its best to be generic and handle everything the same way, there are occasionally quirks that are best handled in their own way.

+1. Normally an element is constructed, then given its attributes, then given its children.
+(This parallels the order of parameters.)
+However, constructing a SELECT element with a `value` attribute will reapply the value after adding the children, since valid values for a drop-down list are defined by its children.
+2. TODO: Look for any others that need to be documented.
+There aren't many.

 ----